Praneeth-18/kube-burner-demo/README.md

 # kube-burner Orchestration

 This guide walks through the demo end to end: building the sample application, deploying it with kube-burner, exercising it with an exponential load generator, and observing metrics via direct port-forwards.
+The demo highlights how a cluster behaves under load, how it recovers when scaled, and how to capture the metrics that proves it.

 ---
 ## 1. Prerequisites